24 Jan Homeowner’s Safety Guide: A Comprehensive Guide to Home Safety for Every Season of Life(Last Updated On: September 27, 2018)

 - Map out your escape route on a map, and practicing it with the whole family regularly.
 There are free tools, such as SmartDraw, that make mapping your floor plan easy.

-- Establish a safe meeting place that’s far enough away from the property that you’ll be safe from smoke and flames, but not so far away that family members may get lost on the way.
+- Ensure the meeting place remains far enough away from the property that you’ll be safe from smoke and flames.

 - Make sure windows are easy to open, and if second-story bedrooms don’t have a rooftop that can be safely climbed out on, consider getting fire escape ladders that you can store in an accessible location for emergencies.